 You don’t need to be an ABBA fan to enjoy ABBA: The Museum – one of Stockholm’s newest museums is where you can step back in time and dance your way around to the nonstop music.
 Admire the costumes, gold records, and original memorabilia which are all on show throughout the museum.
 Tickets give a time entry slot in order to avoid long lines, and give every visitor the ultimate experience.

-Many of the cities museums and attractions can be found in the Djurgarden district of the city.
+Many of the city's museums and attractions can be found in the Djurgarden district.
 It is also regarded as the greenest district, where the National City Park can be found; the perfect place to enjoy a leisurely stroll whatever the season.
 There is the opportunity to rent bicycles and canoes in the park, making it hard to believe that you are in the middle of a busy capital city.

 Not far from the city of Stockholm, is where one of the world’s largest archipelagos begins.
 With nearly 30,000 islands, islets and rocks - from Öregrund in the north to Landsort in the south - each has its own character.
 Raw nature blends with traditional wooded islands, craggy cliffs and sandy beaches.